 We are committed to working with parents and carers to identify their child’s needs and support.
 Parents and carers will be involved throughout the process.

 There is a range of ways this can be done, for example:

 Termly parents/ carers evenings;

-Ongoing discussions with a class teacher and/or Mrs Duggan
+Ongoing discussions with a class teacher and/or Mrs Shaw and/or Mrs McDonald

-Through a review of a child’s SEN Support Plan or the Annual Review of their Statement of SEN or EHC Plan.
+Through a review of a child’s SEN Support Plan or the Annual Review of their EHC Plan.

 School offers a range of programmes to help children with SEND